Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Gaussian process emulated with noisy likelihood evaluations

-We can now combine the preceding analysis and the GP model to form Algorithm \ref{alg:probmh}.
-The key idea of the algorithm is that, at each iteration $i$, we choose to either accept or reject the proposal $\Btheta_i'$ based on the current GP posterior.
-The decision is made in a greedy optimal manner\footnote{This approach is indeed greedy in a sense that we make the optimal decision at iteration $i$ but we do not take into account how this choice might affect e.g.~the decision made at iteration $i+1$.} as in Section \ref{subsec:cond_uncond_errors} and \ref{subsec:alpha_gp}.
-In a similar spirit to \citet{Meeds2014,Korattikara2014}, if the estimated probability of making an incorrect \mh{} accept/reject decision based on the current GP posterior is larger than a predefined tolerance $\epsilon$ (line \ref{line:acc_check}), new log-likelihood evaluations are computed (lines \ref{line:acq}-\ref{line:sleval2}) until the decision can be done within the desired accuracy.
-Details on how the evaluation locations are selected (also done in a greedy optimal manner) on line \ref{line:acq} are postponed to the next section.
-Whenever new evaluations are collected the GP surrogate is updated (line \ref{line:gpupd}).
+We combine the preceding analysis and GP model to form Algorithm \ref{alg:gpmh}.
+At each iteration $i$ of the resulting \gpmh{} algorithm, the proposal $\Btheta'^{(i)}$ is either accepted or rejected based on the GP posterior conditioned on the $t$ evaluations in $\ddata_t$ collected that far.
+The decision is made in a greedy optimal manner\footnote{This approach is greedy in the sense that the optimal decision is made at the iteration $i$ but its effect on the possible future decisions at later iterations is not taken into account.} based on the results in Section \ref{subsec:cond_uncond_errors} and \ref{subsec:alpha_gp}.
+In a similar spirit to \citet{Meeds2014,Korattikara2014}, new log-likelihood evaluations are acquired (lines \ref{line:acq}-\ref{line:sleval2}) until the estimated probability of making an incorrect \mh{} accept/reject decision is smaller than a pre-specified tolerance parameter $\epsi$ (line \ref{line:acc_check}).
+In most iterations, this is achieved without new log-likelihood evaluations which facilitates computational savings.
+Details on the selection of the evaluation locations (line \ref{line:acq}) are given in Section \ref{sec:acq}.
+The GP model is updated after each new evaluation (line \ref{line:gpupd}).
 The outputted samples are finally used to approximate the posterior or some posterior expectations of interest via (\ref{eq:posterior_mean_mcmc_approx}).
-We call the resulting method in Algorithm \ref{alg:probmh} as \gpmh{}.

-Some implementation details are not explicitly shown in Algorithm \ref{alg:probmh} for clarity.
-For example, if $\pi(\Btheta'_i)=0$ we skip the while loop and set $\Btheta^{(i)} \leftarrow \Btheta^{(i-1)}$ on line \ref{line:accorrej} without evaluating $\hatgamma$.
-Details on handling possible not-a-number or arbitrarily small log-likelihood evaluations on line \ref{line:sleval1} or \ref{line:sleval2} are described in \appe{} \ref{appsec:implementation_details}.
-One should note that we maintain two distinct parameter sets: $\Btheta_t$ in $\ddata$ denote the evaluation locations (see Section \ref{sec:acq}) used for fitting the GP, and $\Btheta^{(1)},\ldots,\Btheta^{(i_{\text{MH}})}$ denote the approximate \mh{} samples generated by the algorithm itself.
-We have dropped subscript $t$ from some quantities such as $\ddata_t$ in Algorithm \ref{alg:probmh} for simplicity.
+Note that two distinct parameter sets are maintained in the algorithm: $\Btheta_j$ in $\ddata_t$ denote the evaluation locations for the GP fit whereas $\Btheta^{(i)}$ denote the resulting approximate \mh{} samples.
+Handling of possible problematic log-likelihood evaluations on lines \ref{line:sleval1} and \ref{line:sleval2} are described in \appe{} \ref{appsec:gpmodellingdetails}.